Holly Fulger

 Holly Fulger is an American actress.
 She is best known for her roles as Robin Dulitski in Anything but Love and as Holly Jamison on Ellen.

 In 2018, she started a non-profit True Beauty Discovery.

 Early life

-Holy Fulger was born in Lakewood, Ohio, Holly studied stage acting in Chicago with the acclaimed Remains Theatre Co.
+Holly Fulger is the daughter of Herb and Florence Fulger.
+She has a brother and a sister.
+She graduated from Lakewood High School and attended Hiram College.
+She was an exchange student in Austria for six months, and she received an internship to the Great Lakes Shakespeare Festival.
+She gained much of her training in the theater in Chicago.
+She worked as a model and a waitress and acted without pay in local theaters before she obtained a professional acting role.

 Career

 She starred in the American premiere of Road, Our Country's Good and Lloyd's Prayer, and plays at the Goodman Theatre with Tony award-winning director Robert Falls.
 She has guest-starred on many notable TV series such as Without a Trace in 2006.
 She also had notable recurring roles on thirtysomething and 7th Heaven.

 Her most notable roles to date may be her regular roles on the television series Anything But Love and These Friends of Mine, which was renamed Ellen after the first year.
 She also had a notable role in the Zenon TV movie trilogy on Disney Channel as the protagonist's Aunt Judy.

 Since 2014, she has hosted The Hollywood Beauty Detective as a creator.